LearningKijo/SecurityResearcher-Note/Day2-APT29-Overview.md

-# APT29 Overview
+# Day 2 - APT29 Overview
 While I am tracing back the history of the APT29 attack(YTTRIUM), I have a few questions, and I hope that these questions and my curiosity will help someone with their security incident response.

 #### Agenda
 1. What is APT29 attack
 2. APT29 associated groups
 3. APT29 attack techniques
-4. ATP29 attack blogs
+4. APT29 attack blogs

 ## What is APT29 ?
 APT29 (Advanced Persistent Threat 29), also known as Cozy Bear, is a cyber espionage group believed to be operating on behalf of the Russian government